Brisbane Eco Friendly Homes

 Jim Taylor, Unique Homes’ managing director is embracing the trend.
-He believes custom built eco-friendly homes are more likely to be a profitable long term investment.
+He believes custom built eco homes are more likely to be a profitable long-term investment.

-“Buyers are more conscious of environmental issues that ever before,” he says.
+“Buyers are more conscious of environmental issues than ever before,” he says.
 “They’re seeking energy-efficient homes built from environmentally-friendly materials.

 “Home builders are choosing their building sites carefully.
 But this doesn’t necessarily mean the block has to be the most expensive in the area.
 A home custom designed to suit its site can be more eco-friendly than a standard project home on a more expensive allotment.

 New homes featuring the very latest in eco technologies

 A custom home currently under construction is being built on a difficult, fan-shaped block that’s remained vacant for over 25 years.
 Although the home has been built on a sloping block, the home has been designed to take full advantage of its unusual site.
 On completion, it will enjoy magnificent city skyline views.

 Mr. Taylor says it’s doubtful whether standard project home plans would have been able to fit the shape of the land and even if they did, it’s likely that considerable unused land would have been wasted.